 6 BASIL LEAVES

 In a large heavy pan heat 1 tbs. of the Extra Virgin Olive oil…(the most authentic recipes used the same amount of Lard for this).
 Then add the sausage meat, peperoncino and let this cook until the sausage is no longer red.
-Add the garlic and when the pan is fragrant, add another tbs of olive oil.
-Add the tomatoes, pinch of salt, and toss the tomatoes in the sausage, garlic, and olive oil.
+Add the onion and when the pan is fragrant, add another tbs of olive oil and cook until the onions are soft.
+Add the tomatoes, pinch of salt, and toss the tomatoes in the sausage, onions, and olive oil.
 Then reduce to a simmer and COVER the pan.
 Let this cook for 15 minutes.
 The tomatoes should melt down into the sausage.
 While this is happening you will make the Paccheri or Pasta just till al dente.
 Drain reserving 2 tbs. of the starchy cooking water.
 Add the pasta to the pan of sauce and mix well.
 A drizzle of the remaining olive oil then the cheese.
 Quickly mix the cheese into the pasta and sauce and let this cook for 3 minutes.
 Remove from the heat…The cheese should make the surface of the pasta a little “creamy”.
 Now tear up all the basil over the top and serve.
 That’s it.
 A more “authentic” version would be to leave the sausage whole but the loose meat really flavors the sauce.
 ENJOY!!!